-8.2 For manned units methods and equipment shall be additionally developed for emergency evacuation in accident situations.
+8.2 For FPU methods and equipment shall be additionally developed for emergency evacuation in accident situations.

-8.3 Two ways of carrying/evacuation the personnel shall be considered: by ships and helicopters.
+8.3 Two ways of carrying/evacuating the personnel shall be considered: by ships and helicopters.

-8.4 A cargo crane provided with a man-riding cage is recommended as a general means for access to manned units elevated above the water surface, and a verical ladder for access to low unmanned units.
+8.4 A cargo crane provided with a man-riding cage is recommended as a general means for access to FPU elevated above the water surface, and a verical ladder for access to low FSPM.